terraform-aviatrix-modules/terraform-aviatrix-mc-transit-deployment-framework/docs/OUTPUTS.md

 }
 ```

 Alternatively, if we don't know which transit to use, we can also use the region_transit_map output and take the first transit on the list in that region.
-(Depends on the architecture whether this is a desireable approach)
+(Depends on the architecture whether this is a desireable approach, e.g. if any region only has max. one transit gw)

 ```
 module "spoke1" {